能のあらすじ・見どころ Summary and Highlights of Noh Kōya-monogurui English

 He decides to set out on a journey to find Shunmitsu.

 The scene shifts to Mount Kōya in Kii Province (now Wakayama Pref.).
-Shunmitsu, who has now been ordained, arrives at the famous Trident Pine of Mt.
+Shunmitsu, who has left home, arrives at the famous Trident Pine of Mt.
 Kōya, accompanied by a priest.
 There he meets Takashi, who has since lost his mind, gone mad with worry for Shunmitsu.
 The monk tells him to "leave the mountain", to which Takashi replies: "You cannot make me leave the place where Kōbō-Daishi, the founder of the Shingon school of Buddhism, fell into eternal meditation".
 The monk asks him a few other questions, and Takashi answers them with a notable erudition in the teachings of Buddha.

 He then dances while recounting the story of the Trident Pine and praising the sacred Kōya Mountain.
 His worry for his master Shunmitsu grows so strong that he forgets that this is an area where song and dance are prohibited.